aseprite/aseprite/CONTRIBUTING.md

 1. First of all you will need to sign our
    [Contributor License Agreement](https://github.com/aseprite/opensource/blob/master/sign-cla.md#sign-the-cla) (CLA).
 1. Then you can start working on Aseprite.
 Create a new branch from `master`, e.g. `fix-8` to fix the issue 8.
+   Check this guide about [how to name your branch](https://github.com/agis/git-style-guide#branches).
 1. Start working on that new branch, and push your commits to your fork.
 1. Create a new PR to merge your `fix-8` branch to the official `master`.
 1. If the PR is accepted (does not require review/comments/modifications),